Cilantro: Love It Or Hate It, And How To Grow It

 braconid wasp, aphids

-A braconid wasp among living aphids and aphid mummies.
+A braconid wasp with living aphids and aphid mummies.

 Several species of aphids feed on cilantro and its relatives.
 These pests are preyed upon by ladybugs, green lacewings, and tiny braconid wasps.